|Best for oral hygiene||

 - Best vegetarian dental treats: Whimzees Brushzees Natural Dog Dental Treat

-- Best organic dog treats without meat: Wet Noses Organic Crunchy Dog Treats
+- Best organic treats without meat: Wet Noses Organic Crunchy Dog Treats

 - Best organic treats with meat: Evanger’s Jerky Treats

-- Best training dog treats: Blue-9 Inspire Training Treats
+- Best for training: Blue-9 Inspire Training Treats

 What to look for in the best dog treats